cs544-wisc/f23/p6/README.md

 Choose any station you like for the call.

-#### Q10: if you make a `RecordTempsRequest` RPC call, what does `error` contain in the `RecordTempsReply` reply?
+#### Q10: if you make a `RecordTempsRequest` RPC call, what is the length of `error` in the `RecordTempsReply` reply?

 Make up some data (station, date, tmin and tmax).
-Inserts should happen with `ConsistencyLevel.ONE`, so this ought to work, meaning the empty string is the expected result for `error`.
+Inserts should happen with `ConsistencyLevel.ONE`, so this ought to work, meaning that we except a string of length 0 in `error`.

 ## Submission